kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/1-core-modules/index.md

 Realtime subscriptions should be made using the [realtime controller](/sdk/js/7/controllers/realtime) just after the application startup.

 ::: warning
-You should avoid making subscriptions at runtime because that can lead to unwanted behavior, since the subscriptions won't be replicated on other cluster nodes.
+You should avoid making dynamic subscriptions at runtime because that can lead to unwanted behavior, since the subscriptions won't be replicated on other cluster nodes.
 :::

 The `propagate` option defines if, for that subscription, notifications should be propagated to (and processed by) all cluster nodes, or if only the node having received the triggering event should handle it.